 The Wharf is an entertainment complex with little of everything: shopping, dining, events and live music, a ferris wheel, and even a hotel and marina.
 Stop by when you need a break from the beach or a little retail therapy.

 It was really cute and reminded me a lot of Navy Pier in Chicago.
 And although it was quiet while we were there, I imagine it’s busy during tourist / high season!

 We didn’t stay too long, but I’d like to return on a future trip to do a little shopping and eating.

-I hope you enjoyed reading about my Orange Beach vacation, and it inspired you to start planning your own!
-There are so many fun Orange Beach attractions and two short days isn’t enough time to see everything (a long weekend or full week would be perfect).
+And that about wraps up my vacation … I hope I’ve inspired you to start planning your own trip though!
+There are so many fun attractions here, and two short days isn’t enough time to see everything (a long weekend or full week would be perfect).

-Regardless of the length of your stay though, here are some the best things to do in Orange Beach:
+Regardless of the length of your stay though, you’ll find many more things to do in Orange Beach:

 - Alabama Gulf Coast Zoo: Follow the pathways through this park to see over 500 exotic animals, including lions, tigers, bears, primates, leopards, wolves, and more!
 You’ll find a reptile house, petting zoo, and aviary, too, as well as seasonal animal encounters, animal shows and keeper talks.

 - The Coastal Arts Center: This 10,000-square-foot art center features art galleries displaying local and regional artwork, and you can take a class in glass blowing, pottery, painting, and more to learn how to create your own masterpiece, too!